 The quickest way to sharpen your garden can only be obtained with a quality lawn edging tool.
 Before purchasing a lawn edger for your home, you need to ask yourself some important questions.
-Below are some frequent question and factors that can help you determine your needs.
+Below are some frequent questions and factors that can help you determine your needs.

 Your Yard’s Size